 Staff should make every effort to attend work during adverse weather conditions without putting their personal safety at risk.
-However, if it is unavoidable for staff to be absent from the workplace, and following discussion and agreement of the Registered Manager and/or Head of Education the following options can be considered:
+However, if it is unavoidable for staff to be absent from the workplace, and following discussion and agreement with the YARSM, the following options can be considered:

 - Work from home (if practicable, depending on role);

 - Make the lost time up at an agreed time;

 - Time be added to banked hours balance (care staff only);

-- Take annual leave;
+- Take annual leave:

 - Take unpaid leave.